Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Differentially Private Estimation

-Condition \ref{cond:1} is commonly assumed in the high-dimensional literature; for example, see \cite{javanmard2014confidence}.
-The bound on the infinity norm of the design matrix $c_x$ can be relaxed to hold with high probability, which can be easily obtained for sub-Gaussian distributions.
-Different from the algorithm proposed by \cite{cai2019cost}, we employ a data-splitting technique in the algorithm to establish independence between $\boldsymbol{\beta}^{(t)}$ and the sub-data $\boldsymbol{x}_i$ utilized in the $t$-th iteration.
-Notably, our Condition \ref{cond:1} is less stringent than the design conditions outlined in \cite{cai2019cost}.
-This reduction in conditions comes at the cost of decreasing the effective sample size by a factor of $1/T$.
-As demonstrated in Theorem \ref{thm-adapt}, the number of iterations, denoted as $T$, adheres to $T=O(\log(n))$, resulting in an associated error bound increase of $O(\log(n))$.
-Condition \ref{cond:2} assumes the bound and sparsity for the true parameter $\bbeta$.
-Lemma \ref{lem:privacy-adapt} provides the privacy guarantee of Algorithm \ref{alg:linear}, where we only require condition \ref{cond:1}.
+The design condition $\|\boldsymbol{x}_i\|_{\infty}\leq c_x$ in Condition \ref{cond:1} is widely adopted in the differential privacy literature to ensure bounded sensitivity (e.g., \cite{dwork2014analyze,talwar2015nearly,thakurta2013differentially}).
+It was also imposed in \cite{cai2019cost} to facilitate the statistical analysis of DP-SLR.
+This condition can be relaxed by employing a robust loss function \citep{avella2021differentially}.
+The upper bound on the infinity norm of $\boldsymbol{x}_i$ can also be weakened to hold with high probability, which is easily obtained for sub-Gaussian distributions with $c_x=O(\sqrt{\log(p)})$.
+With similar technical procedures, the second term of the error bound will be increased by $\log(p)$.
+The sub-Gaussian and bounded eigenvalue assumptions in Condition \ref{cond:1} are frequently assumed in high-dimensional literature \citep{van2014asymptotically}.
+Unlike the algorithm of \cite{cai2019cost}, we employ a data-splitting technique to establish independence between $\boldsymbol{\beta}^{(t)}_k$ and the sub-data $\boldsymbol{x}_i$ used in the $t$-th iteration.
+Combining this independence with Condition \ref{cond:2}, and by properties of sub-Gaussian random variables, we obtain the high-probability bound $|\boldsymbol{x}_i^{\top}\boldsymbol{\beta}^{(t)}|=O_p\{\sqrt{\log(n)}\}$.
+Lemma \ref{lem:privacy-adapt} provides the privacy guarantee of Algorithm \ref{alg:linear}, where only Condition \ref{cond:1} is required.